pekim/gobbi/internal/docs-src/subclassing.md

 and implementing virtual functions are unlikely to be particularly common activities in gobbi based applications.
-So for now at least adding support to make this easy has been put to one side.
+So for now at least, adding support to make this easy has been put to one side.

 ## example
 Instead of providing direct support in gobbi, a [subclassing](https://github.com/pekim/gobbi/blob/master/example/subclass-drawingarea) example is provided.
-This illustrates how the DrawingAreas widget can be subclassed, some virtual functions implemented.
+This illustrates how the DrawingArea widget can be subclassed, and some virtual functions implemented.

 ## pre-requisites
 For the most part using gobbi does not require